tneulinger/UCN/README.md

 - "Vacuum":    nothing (interstellar density hydrogen)

 UCN material properties are stored in text files in the materials/ directory.
-Basic material properties (density, composition, etc.) are listed under MATERIALS in stl_gdml.py in the GDML XML format.
+Basic material properties (density, composition, etc.) are listed in materials/MATERIALS in the GDML XML format.

 UCN materials properties are split into two categories, boundary and bulk.